 Prepping the Prawns

-- After a few minutes run the prawns under cold running water to rinse off the salt and corn starch.
+- After a few minutes, wash the prawns in fresh water to rinse off the salt and corn starch.

-- Place the shrimp on its side and with the tail folded in half and trim it diagonally.
+- Place the shrimp on a chopping board their sides with the tail folded in half and trim it diagonally.
 The pointy tip should be cut off and be the shorter part of the diagonal.
-(This stops oil from splattering out when it's frying and makes nice presentation.)

 Breading and Cooking

-- Coat the prawn with flour first, this will help the egg stick to the shrimp.
+- Coat the prawn with flour and brush off the excess.

-- Next roll the prawn in the whisked egg until covered.
+- Next, roll in the whisked egg until fully covered.

-- Lastly roll the prawn in the panko breadcrumbs until well covered.
+- Roll the prawn in the panko breadcrumbs until well covered.
 Press the panko down firmly to stop it from falling off.

 - Optional: Coat with egg and panko one more time.
 The double layer will make your ebi fry extra crunchy!